livestorm/hiring-frontend-test/README.md

 - Create the Vue CLI project from scratch
 - Write the application
 - Being as close as possible to the Figma screens
-- Write unit tests for your components
+- Write some unit tests (at least one)
 - (Bonus) Write some E2E tests

 ## Tech requirements